 The landscape around climate change has changed dramatically.
 The global climate emergency is now on our doorstep - it's not just something we can casually work towards.
 It needs our urgent attention.

 We have seen a surge in public interest.
 Young people in Scotland are taking action, especially in the youth led ‘Fridays for Futures’ movement, passionately advocating for their right to live in a net zero world (where the emissions of greenhouse gases are balanced by removals of those gases, such as carbon being absorbed by forests).

 Scotland is proudly leading the fight against climate change and will be net zero for all greenhouse gases by 2045 to minimise the impact of the climate emergency on our society and the environment.

-Given our increased ambition, it’s only right that Scotland’s Climate Week grows as well.
-We’re already seeing many businesses, organisations, public sector, third sector and communities across Scotland stepping up to tackle the global climate emergency by getting involved in Climate Week.
+We’re also seeing many businesses, organisations, public sector, third sector and communities across Scotland stepping up to tackle the global climate emergency.
 They’re joining the fight by changing processes, running events and supporting their staff to become more sustainable.

 The time for stronger and more decisive action is now and it really is down to everyone to make the effort together.
 We need all of Scotland to be involved if we are going end Scotland’s contribution to climate change within a generation.

 Businesses across Scotland can get involved by helping their employees tackle climate change with initiatives such as cycle to work and car sharing schemes to on-site recycling facilities for unavoidable food waste.

 And human causes of climate change need urgently addressed too.
 You may think your carbon footprint can’t make a difference, but it does.